Skagen, Denmark – Best Things to Do

 Skagens Museum, known as the Museum of Skagen in English, is a popular city museum with over 130,000 annual visitors.

 It is considered to be one of the best museums in Denmark.
-A large part of the collection focuses on Skagensmalerne – the famous painters that lived in Skagen during the late 19th and early 20th centuries.
+A large part of the collection focuses on Skagensmalerne – the famous painters who lived in Skagen during the late 19th and early 20th centuries.
 You can see the paintings of Ancher, Krøyer, Tuxen, Johansen, Drachmann and others.

 Ancher’s House